JKorf/Bittrex.Net/README.md

 ## Release notes
+* Version 1.1.0 - 9 nov 2017
+	* Added automatic configurable retry on server errors
+	* Refactor on error returns

+* Version 1.0.1 - 8 nov 2017
+	* Added reconnect functionality in socket client as long as there are still subscriptions open

 * Version 1.0.0 - 6 nov 2017
 	* Release version 1.0.0
 	* Additional unit tests, also for the socket client